microsoft/DynamicTelemetry/docs/docs/Demos.4.AddTelemetryDemo.md

 For our purposes, we will deploy this rapidly for demonstration purposes.

-## Connect to Application Insights and View / Graph / Alert this value.
+## Connect to Application Insights and View / Graph / Alert this value

 Because the breakpoint probe conforms to the Dynamic Telemetry specification, the collected memory will be emitted into a standard